 What is Pitch on a Roof

 The pitch on a roof is really simple once you understand how to calculate it.
 After this article roof pitch is something you should never have a problem with.
+We also have a chart below to show you the pitch of a roof in degrees.

 A 1/12 pitch is very flat and a 12/12 pitch is very steep.
 To figure your roof pitch you simply calculate the amount of rising for every foot over.
 For instance, if in a one-foot span your roof goes up one inch your roof is a 1/12 pitch.
 On a 1/12 pitch for every foot across it goes up one inch.